Read throughout this article and find out important details about a through-the-wall air conditioner. Keep reading!

 So, these are the benefits that you would surely love out of choosing to buy and install a through-the-wall air conditioner.

 Q: Can I install the mounted unit by myself?

 A: Well, it depends on how many tasks you need to too.
 Do you already have a suitable size on the wall?
 A wall sleeve?
 And how expert you are to do so?
-If you have the sleeve ready, just lift the unit up and slide it in, having help from another individual.
-Or a specialized help might be needed if there is a need to alter the electrics or the wall opening.
+If you have the sleeve ready, lift the unit and slide it in, helping another individual.
+Or specialized help might be needed if there is a need to alter the electrics or the wall opening.

 Q: How to install the sleeve of through the wall air conditioner?